willSonic/notices/README.md

 The uppercase and lowercase pages both take a string input and submit an XHR call to an API.
 Sometimes these calls may fail, other times they will succeed and provide the expected output.
 Let's build a user notification system that will notify the user based on events that occur within these 2 pages.

+- API calls are made using `POST` to `/api/lowercase` and `/api/uppercase` with a body containing an `input` property.
+- When successful, the endpoint will respond with a 200 status code and a JSON payload (e.g. `{ output: "STRINGVALUE" }`
+- In the case of an error, the server will respond with a generic 500 status code and a JSON payload (e.g. `{ message: "There was an error."`

+Your solution should be capable of displaying any type of notification message (toast) to the user, but for this challenge we'll focus solely on success and failure notices.

 # Create React App
 Below you will find some information on how to perform common tasks within CRA.
 This is here purely for reference and shouldn't be necessary to complete the challenge.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).